 How to make green smoothies healthy & gentle

 We got around the issue of oxalates in green smoothies at our little frozen kefir and green smoothie cart in Oregon.
 How?
 Our green smoothies did not contain spinach, chard or other high-oxalate or cruciferous produce.

 We green-ified with spirulina (find it here) and fresh basil (or other herbs).
 Delicious in smoothies and low in oxalates.
-Wheat grass is also a safe green juice.
+Wheat grass is also a better green juice.
 We use dehydrated organic wheat grass powder for convenience.

 But let’s face it; the traditional farmer’s breakfast has it right: eggs, sausage and sourdough are great ways to start the day.
 Going back further in history, soups and stews and soaked porridges or breads were nourishing breakfasts, and still are.

 Smoothies are fun foods for occasionally.
-(Those who can’t have eggs or grains still have plenty of options with grass-fed meats, stews, cultured foods, cooked veggies, raw produce [the right kinds in moderation], raw dairy, coconut yogurt etc).
+(Those who can’t have eggs or grains still have plenty of options with grass-finished meats, stews, cultured foods, cooked veggies, fruits, raw dairy, coconut yogurt etc).

 Changing habits can be challenging.
 I acknowledge that many Americans, especially, have a hard time switching away from cereals and smoothies.
 They’re easy; we thought they were healthy, even in excess, and they taste good.